Skip to content

 Hello, C++!

-If you've already read the environment setup chapter, you might remember how to use CMake.
-For a single-file tiny program like this, using the g++ command directly is the fastest approach.
-But as the project grows and files multiply, manually typing compile commands every time will drive you crazy—that's where CMake proves its worth.
-We'll stick with g++ for now and formally introduce CMake in later chapters.
+If you've read the environment setup chapter, you might remember how to use CMake.
+For a small single-file program like this, using the g++ command directly is the fastest.
+But as the project grows and files multiply, manually typing compile commands every time will drive you crazy—that's where the value of CMake shines.
+We'll use g++ here for now and formally introduce CMake in later chapters.

 I laugh every time I see this.
-Every time this topic comes up, I drag this person out as a cautionary tale.
-It's a classic case of learning a little bit about computers and then showing off.
-Come on, let me tell you just how complex things really are behind the scenes:
+Every time I talk about this, I whip out this person to flog them.
+Typical computer learning a little bit and then showing off.
+Come, let me tell you how complex this really is:

-Every time you type g++ -o hello hello.cpp, a complete pipeline runs behind the scenes.
-We don't need to dive deep into the details of every stage, but we at least need to know this process exists—because when you run into compilation errors later, knowing which stage the error occurred in will help you pinpoint the problem quickly.
+Every time you type g++, a complete pipeline runs in the background.
+We don't need to dive into the details of every stage, but we need to know this process exists, because when you encounter compilation errors later, knowing which stage the error occurred in can help you quickly locate the problem.

-The entire process can be simplified into four steps.
-The first step is preprocessing, where the compiler handles all directives starting with #—replacing #include <iostream> with the actual content of the iostream header, expanding macro definitions, and handling conditional compilation.
-The second step is compilation, which translates the preprocessed C++ code into assembly language—this is where the compiler performs syntax checking and type checking, and any syntax errors you wrote will be caught here.
-The third step is assembly, which translates the assembly code into machine code, generating an object file (.o file).
-The fourth step is linking, which combines the object file with the required library files (like the C++ standard library) to produce the final executable.
+The whole process can be simplified into four steps.
+The first step is Preprocessing, where the compiler processes all instructions starting with #—replacing #include with the actual content of the iostream header file, expanding macro definitions, and handling conditional compilation.
+The second step is Compilation, which translates the preprocessed C++ code into assembly language—this is where the compiler checks syntax and types, and the syntax errors you write will be caught here.
+The third step is Assembly, which translates assembly code into machine code, generating an object file (.o or .obj file).
+The fourth step is Linking, which combines the object files with the library files needed (like the C++ standard library) to generate the final executable file.

 You might ask: why do we need to know this?
-Because later on, you will inevitably encounter all sorts of compilation errors—some are preprocessing issues (header file not found), some are compilation issues (syntax errors, type mismatches), and some are linking issues (duplicate definitions, unresolved symbols).
-Knowing which stage the error comes from gives you a clear direction for troubleshooting.
+Because later you will definitely encounter various compilation errors—some are preprocessing issues (header files not found), some are compilation issues (syntax errors, type mismatches), and some are linking issues (duplicate definitions, symbols not found).
+Knowing which stage the error is in gives you direction when troubleshooting.

-⚠️ Pitfall Warning: When the compiler reports errors, always look at the first error message first.
-Many beginners habitually start from the last error, but C++ compilers have a "cascading error" trait—a single error can trigger dozens of "false positive" errors afterward.
-Fix the first one, and the rest might disappear automatically.
-Make it a habit: read the first, fix the first, recompile, then read again.
+⚠️ Warning: When the compiler reports an error, always look at the first error message.
+Many beginners habitually look at the last one, but actually, C++ compilers have a "cascading error" feature—one error can lead to dozens of "false positive" errors later.
+Fix the first one, and the subsequent ones might disappear automatically.
+So make it a habit: look at the first one, fix the first one, recompile, then look again.

-Being able to write correct code isn't enough; we also need to learn how to read error messages.
-Let's intentionally create a few classic errors and see what the compiler says.
+Being able to write correct code isn't enough; we must also learn to read error messages.
+Below, we will intentionally create a few classic errors to see what the compiler says.

 Forgetting the Semicolon